Skip to content

 Once that land has covered structures or developed civil works on it, it stops being bare land, and its supply becomes standard-rated at 5%.
 So the same plot can move from an exempt supply to a taxable one as development progresses.
 A developer who buys bare land (exempt), builds on it, and then sells the developed site is dealing with two different VAT categories on what began as one asset.

-This is where developers and land traders need to be precise, because the input-recovery position moves with the classification.
+A VAT exemption in the UAE is narrower than it sounds, and bare land is one of the few places the property sector meets one.
+This is where developers and land traders need to be precise, because a plot that is VAT exempt today can be standard-rated tomorrow, and the input-recovery position moves with the classification.
 Costs incurred to make an exempt supply of bare land generally do not carry recoverable input tax, whereas costs feeding into a taxable developed supply generally do.
 Tracking which costs belong to which intended supply is the whole game, and it has to be done as the development happens — reconstructing it afterwards from a pile of invoices is far harder and far weaker if the FTA asks to see the reasoning.

 On a real-estate deal, the VAT decision is made when you decide what the property is for — not when you file the return.
 Classify the supply at the point of intended use, document the intention, and the treatment and the input recovery both follow cleanly.
 Leave the category undecided and every downstream number is at risk.